alyxwithay/alyxwithay.github.io/_posts/2014-11-21-Results-Section-Tables-and-Figures.md

 - do the stats to compare the mid/low to the highest dose
 	- need to know how to graph
 	- *1/27/15, used letter naming scheme*
+- determine the tx's with statistical/interesting differences for each titabx, aggregate, use same for 3 paneled graph
+	- make forlogscale.csv that combines all three cef/strep/vanc data
+		- edit barchart function so that it takes the combo file and makes it paneled by the 3 abx groups
+	- make one common ids file
+	- after use the combo file, make sure that there are sig diff in the add-on OTUs
+		- *2/22/15*

 # Figure 4: Heatmap, Correlation analysis results compared across abx experiments